trufnetwork/sdk-go/docs/api-reference.md

 ##### `WaitForTx`

-Waits for a transaction to be mined and confirmed.
+Waits for a transaction to be mined and confirmed. **Important**: Always check the `Result.Code` to detect transaction failures.

 ```go
 txResponse, err := tnClient.WaitForTx(